 - Remote Desktop Session Host Pools – Horizon 6 expanded RDSH support to include PCoIP support and application remoting.
 When RDSH desktops and/or application remoting are used, multiple users are logged into servers that host user sessions.
-This feature requires Windows Server 2008 R2 or Server 2012 R2 with the RDSH features enabled.
+This feature requires Server 2012 R2 or newer with the RDSH features enabled.

 - Manually Provisioned Desktops – Manually provisioned desktops are desktop or published app resources that are provisioned outside of Horizon.
 These can be virtual machines that are managed by vCenter, or unmanaged physical or virtual machines.

 I didn’t mention Linked Clones here.
 While Linked Clones are still available in Horizon 8, they have been officially deprecated, and Composer is slated to be removed in a future release.
 Instant Clones are the replacement for Linked Clones, and they are available in all Horizon 8 SKUs.
 If you currently use Linked Clones, you will want to transition to Instant Clones, and if you are starting a new project, you should not consider Linked Clones if you are using Horizon 8.

 Desktops are more than just how they are provisioned.
 There are also options for how the desktops get assigned to users.

 There are two desktop assignment types for desktop pools:

 - Dedicated Assignment – users are assigned to a particular desktop during their first login, and they will be logged into this desktop on all subsequent logins.